A valuable tool on a boat

 The black case under the tool, which fits it perfectly, is actually an old CD case that we happened to have on board.
 No one uses CDs anymore, do they?

 In other news, one of the newspaper stories that I had mentioned before has made it into print.
-It’ll be tough to read the text from the image below but you can find the story online here.
+It’ll be tough to read the text from the image below though.
+Sorry.